prishajain-23/chromadance/README.md

 # chromadance
-all the code we used to make our interactive dance floor
+everything we used to make our interactive dance floor